Fakerallen/thingpark-iot-flow-js-driver/README.md

 ## API

 A driver is composed of 2 parts:
-* a static descriptive definition that describes the driver
+* a static configuration defining the `driver` metadata
 * a javascript code made of four possible functions to perform the encoding and decoding tasks

 ### Driver definition